ballerina-platform/ballerina-lang/docs/style_guide/statements.md

   ```
 ## Transaction Statement

-* Each sub clauses such as `onretry`, `committed`, `aborted` must be start on the same line
+* Each clause such as `onretry`, `committed`, `aborted` must be start on the same line
-  as the closing brace of the previous clause block.
+  as the closing brace of the previous clause.
 * If blocks are empty there should be an empty line between braces.

   ```ballerina